 In case you don’t have a crown stop to keep the crown molding in position or have a crown molding that is rather wide to fit within any conventional crown stop, method 2 exploits the functionality of the miter saw to your advantage.

-- Step 1: Setup the miter saw
+- Step 1: Setup the saw

 Unlike in the previous method, you don’t have to set the crown molding to a particular orientation, but the bottom side of the molding must be against the fence.

 - Step 4: Adjust the miter tableSwing the miter saw table to the left with the miter scale reading 31.6°.Usually, you should see a mark on the angle.

 - Step 5: Make the cut

 Gently, notch the cutting blade in the direction of the crown molding.

 Also, the miter saw table and blade position is adjusted to the right but the angles remain the same.

 The miter saw is a powerful tool and would help you in cutting the crown molding accurately.

 If you have any questions or suggestions that could prove helpful in this topic, do let us know as soon as possible, and we will drop you a line.
-And if you enjoyed this tutorial, please share.